 CNaaS-NMS is developed for python 3.7 and uses type hinting and dataclasses.

-PEP8 is used for style guidelines, we try to follow it as long as it makes things more readable, and we use a locally defined maximum line length of 99 characters.
+PEP8 is used for style guidelines and black for formatting, we try to follow it as long as it makes things more readable, and we use a locally defined maximum line length of 120 characters.